 Made of crushed, recycled glass from the USA by a program in Central America working with single mothers

-3. THE FIRST 100 REGISTRANTS WILL HAVE THEIR NAMES DRAWN FOR ONE OF SIX OTTOLOCKS
+3. THE FIRST 100 REGISTRANTS WILL be entered to win ONE OF SIX OTTOLOCKS Bicycle Locks

-(Click on the word OTTOLOCKS above for info on these)
+(Click on the word OTTOLOCKS image for info on these)

-4. pARTICIPATION SHOWS SUPPORT FOR THE UPCOMING BICYCLE-PEDESTRIAN BRIDGE OVER THE wILLAMETTE riVER HERE IN wILSONVILLE
+5. pARTICIPATION helps raise awareness for choice adoptions and SHOWS SUPPORT FOR THE UPCOMING French Prairie BICYCLE-PEDESTRIAN BRIDGE OVER THE wILLAMETTE riVER HERE IN wILSONVILLE

 The Fondo Start/Finish Line is in Memorial Park – a 70-acre park operated by the City of